syncfusion-content/ej2-treegrid-docs/ej2-javascript/treegrid/excel-export/exporting-treegrid-in-server.md

 ## Rotate a header text to a certain degree in the exported tree grid on the server side

 The Tree Grid has support to customize the column header styles such as changing text orientation, the font color, and so on in the exported Excel file.
-To achieve this requirement, use the `ServerExcelHeaderQueryCellInfo` event of the Tree Grid.
+To achieve this requirement, use the `ExcelHeaderCellRendering` event of the tree grid.

-The `ServerExcelHeaderQueryCellInfo` will be triggered when creating a column header for the excel document to be exported in the server side.
+The `ExcelHeaderCellRendering` will be triggered when creating a column header for the excel document to be exported in the server side.
 Customize the column header in this event.

-In the following demo, using the `HeaderCellRotate` method of the `GridExcelExport` class in the `ServerExcelHeaderQueryCellInfo` event, you can rotate the header text of the column header in the excel exported document.
+In the following demo, using the `HeaderCellRotate` method of the `TreeGridExcelExport` class in the `ExcelHeaderCellRendering` event, you can rotate the header text of the column header in the excel exported document.

 ```ts
 public IActionResult ExcelExport(string treeGridModel)